MaggieHibberd/birthday_app_new/README.md

 # Birthday App
 ==============

-## Challenge:
+## Project Outline:

 Birthday calculator app written in Ruby and using html and css

-Challenge is to build a web app that will ask the user for a name and birthday.
+Web app that will ask the user for a name and birthday

 When the user submits the form, and depending on the current date, the app will either: